Proctor, Minnesota

 Proctor is a city in Saint Louis County, Minnesota, United States.
 Established in 1894, the town was named after former Kentucky Governor J. Proctor Knott.
 It is part of the Duluth Metropolitan Area.
 The population was 3,120 at the 2020 census.

 History

 The city was established as Proctorknott in 1894, with the name coming from former Kentucky Governor J. Proctor Knott.
 Knott was famous for delivering the speech The Untold Delights of Duluth to the U.S. House of Representatives.
 The city's name was shortened to Proctor in 1904.

 Geography

 According to the United States Census Bureau, the city has an area of 3.00 sqmi, all land.

-Proctor is adjacent to Duluth's Bayview Heights neighborhood, with which it forms something of a contiguous community unit due to Bayview Heights' topographical separation (the hill) from adjacent West Duluth.
+Proctor is adjacent to Duluth's Bayview Heights neighborhood, with which it forms something of a contiguous community unit due to Bayview Heights's topographical separation (the hill) from adjacent West Duluth.
 It is bounded by the city of Hermantown to the north, Midway Township to the west, Bayview Heights to the east, and a mostly undeveloped area of Duluth (officially in the Riverside neighborhood) to the south.

-Kingsbury Creek flows through the central Proctor.
-Knowlton Creek flows through the southeast Proctor.
+Kingsbury Creek flows through central Proctor.
+Knowlton Creek flows through southeast Proctor.